Modelling $b\bar b H$ production for the LHC at 13.6 TeV: Computational setup

 \section{Computational setup}

 All simulations in this paper are obtained at a centre-of-mass energy of $\sqrt{s}=13.6$ TeV, employing the PDF4LHC21\_40 (LHAPDF ID \texttt{93100}) set for the parton distribution functions for massless-scheme calculations and the set PDF4LHC21\_40\_nf4 (LHAPDF ID \texttt{93500}) for simulations with massive bottom quarks~\cite{PDF4LHCWorkingGroup:2022cjn}.
+We used the \texttt{LHAPDF} interface~\cite{buckley:2014ana} to utilise the PDF sets in our calculations.